realworldocaml/book/en/maps-and-hashtables.md

 ```

 We can make the speedup smaller or larger depending on the details of
-the test; for example, it will very with the number of distinct keys.
+the test; for example, it will vary with the number of distinct keys.
 But overall, for code that is heavy on sequences of querying and
 updating a set of key/value pairs, hash tables will significantly
 outperform maps.

 Hash tables are not always the faster choice, though.
 In particular,
-maps are often more performant in situations where you want to take
+maps are often more performant in situations where you need to keep
-advantage of maps as a persistent data-structure.
-In particular, if
+multiple related versions of the data structure in memory at once.
+In
-you create map `m'` by calling `Map.add` on some other map `m`, then
+particular, if you create map `m'` by calling `Map.add` on some other
-`m` and `m'` can be used independently, and in fact share most of
+map `m`, then `m` and `m'` can be used independently, and in fact
-their underlying storage.
-Thus, if you need to keep in memory at the
+share most of their underlying storage.
+Thus, if you need to keep in
-same time multiple different related collections of key/value pairs,
+memory at the same time multiple different related collections of
-then a map is typically a much more efficient data structure to do it
+key/value pairs, then a map is typically a much more efficient data
-with.
+structure to do it with.

 Here's a benchmark to demonstrates this.
 In it, we create a list of
 maps (or hash tables) that are built up by iteratively applying